World Energy Outlook 2016

 The entry into force of the Paris Agreement has raised hopes and expectations of more concerted global efforts to tackle climate change, but how will the various country climate pledges made in Paris really affect the efficiency and carbon footprint of the energy sector?
 Will market dynamics change for oil, natural gas and coal - or might the slump in prices for some fuels be here to stay?
 How can governments address the impact of local pollution, often energy-related, on air quality?

-The World Energy Outlook 2016, released on 16 November, will shed light on all of these questions and more, all with the customary mix of rigorous quantitative modelling and insightful analysis.
-The WEO-2016 will include a particular focus on the following topical issues:
+The World Energy Outlook 2016, released on 16 November, sheds light on all of these questions and more, all with the customary mix of rigorous quantitative modelling and insightful analysis.
+The WEO-2016 includes a particular focus on the following topical issues:

-- The impact of COP21: WEO-2016 will track progress with the implementation of the different pledges made at COP21 and judge what they mean for long-term energy trends.
-Based on this assessment, it will examine and present policy options to bridge the gap and reach climate objectives.
+- The impact of COP21: WEO-2016 tracks progress with the implementation of the different pledges made at COP21 and judges what they mean for long-term energy trends.
+Based on this assessment, it examines and presents policy options to bridge the gap and reach climate objectives.

 - Energy and water: Energy depends on water, and water requires energy.
-This analysis will assess current and future freshwater requirements for energy production, highlighting potential vulnerabilities and key stress points.
+This analysis assesses current and future freshwater requirements for energy production, highlighting potential vulnerabilities and key stress points.